 Then, when women in the workforce became completely normal, women started to wear suits with skirt bottoms, to proclaim their femineity and demonstrate they weren’t the same as men and we’re proud of it.

 Now, however, women in the workforce could wear virtually anything, as long as it suits their body type, and shares the message they would like to send.
 Having an authentic personal brand is actually one of the keys to success when it comes to image.
 A personal brand is when you dress in a way to send your message without saying a word.
 You do not dress to feel better about yourself or to blindly follow a fashion trend; rather, you dress to reflect what is within you.
-The harmony is in the match between your personal style, color and mood, and with what is inside and outside.
+The harmony is in the match between your personal style, colour and mood, and with what is inside and outside.

 Today many women in business are keen to be fashionable, yet comfortable too.
 The days when we suffered silently in rock-hard shoulder-padded suits and killer heels that squeezed your feet are thankfully over.
 Now women know they can find fashion items that are comfortable to wear without being unattractive.